Collaboration Workflow

 -

-collaboration_requestnotification and/or an email with a link to the project or communications view. -
+Receivers see a collaboration request notification and/or an email with a link to the project or communications view.

 -